-1 Changes in the Scheme membership numbers during the year were as follows:
+Changes in the Scheme membership numbers during the year were as follows:

+Contributors Pensioners Total

+Opening membership as at 1 April 2017 69 1 70

+Pensioner - - -

+Deaths and disablements - - -

+Retirement - - -

+Transfer to another scheme (4) - (4)

+Transfer to another NPF scheme - - -

+Closing membership as at 31 March 2018 65 1 66

+16.2 CONTRIBUTIONS RECEIVED AND BENEFITS PAID

+On the basis of evidence available, the Board believes that all contributions required to be made to the Scheme, in accordance with the terms of the Scheme Trust Deed, have been made.

+The Board certifies that, to the best of its knowledge, all benefits required to be paid from the Scheme were paid in accordance with the terms of the Scheme Trust Deed.

+16.3 VESTED BENEFITS

-- 2 On the basis of evidence available, the Board believes that all contributions required to be made to the Scheme, in accordance with the terms of the Scheme trust deed, have been made. - 3 The Board certifies that, to the best of its knowledge, all benefits required to be paid from the Scheme were paid in accordance with the terms of the Scheme trust deed. - 4 The Board, based on the advice of the Actuary, certifies that the net market value of the Scheme's assets was less than the total value of the vested benefits of the Scheme, as at 31 March 2017 (refer note 11 to the financial statements). - 5 The Board confirms that, to the best of its knowledge, not more than 10 percent of the net market value of the Scheme assets were invested with the employer, or associated entities, either directly or indirectly, who are parties to the Scheme. - 6 The Scheme trust deed was last amended on 21 September 2016.
-These amendments are effective from 20 October 2016 and were made so that the trust deed complied with the FMCA.
+The Board, based on the advice of the Actuary, certifies that the net market value of the Scheme's assets was less than the total value of the vested benefits of the Scheme, as at 31 March 2018 (refer note 11 to the financial statements).

+16.4 INVESTMENT WITH PARTIES TO THE SCHEME

+The Board confirms that, to the best of its knowledge, not more than 10 percent of the net market value of the Scheme assets were invested with the employer, or associated entities, either directly or indirectly, who are parties to the Scheme.

+16.5 TRUST DEED

+The Scheme Trust Deed has not been amended since 22 June 2017, being the date of the Scheme's last annual report.

+16.6 DIRECTORY Trustee Board of Trustees of the National Provident Fund Members of the Board are: Edward J Schuck (Chairman from 1 September 2017) Catherine M McDowell (Chairman until 31 August 2017) Graeme R Mitchell Daniel J Mussett Fiona A Oliver (retired 30 June 2017) Wayne L Stechman Stephen P Ward Administration manager Datacom Connect Limited Investment managers Fixed Interest Managers AMP Capital Investors (New Zealand) Limited Ashmore Investment Management Limited Brandywine Global Investment Management, LLC Pacific Investment Management Company, LLC Wellington Management Australia Pty Limited (Contract ended June 2018) New Zealand Equity Managers Devon Funds Management Limited Harbour Asset Management Limited Overseas Equity Managers AQR Capital Management, LLC Arrowstreet Capital, Limited Partnership Lazard Asset Management, LLC Marathon Asset Management, LLP Foreign Exchange Hedging Managers ANZ Bank New Zealand Limited Bank of New Zealand Limited Actuary Christine D Ormrod, PricewaterhouseCoopers Auditor Michael R Wilkes, Deloitte Limited (on behalf of the Auditor-General) Solicitor DLA Piper New Zealand Bank Bank of New Zealand Custodian JP Morgan Chase Bank

+16.7 CORRESPONDENCE

-8 All correspondence relating to the Scheme should be addressed to:
+All correspondence relating to the Scheme should be addressed to:

-The Manager National Provident Fund Administration Datacom Employer Services Limited PO Box 1036 WELLINGTON 6140
+The Manager National Provident Fund Administration Datacom Connect Limited PO Box 1036 WELLINGTON 6140